Engineering-Research-and-Development/iotagent-opcua/docs/opc_ua_agent_tutorial.md

     MappingTool, erase the three objects: *types*, *contexts*, *contextSubscriptions* within the existing config.js_**)
 -   Use the REST API

-Since in the following parts of this tutorial we are going to use the REST API you do not have to worry about the initialization.
-The default empty config.json is preloaded
+Since in the following parts of this tutorial we are going to use the REST API you have not to worry about the initialization.

 #### Step 4 - Provision a new Device